 reviews:

-At least one-third of the members must vote in favour to allow the committee to open a case on its own initiative.
+At least one-third of the members must vote in favour to allow the committee to open a matter on its own initiative.
 Once such an agreement has been reached the committee must make recommendations to the Storting.

 The committee may decide to subject a scrutiny matter to a public scrutiny hearing.
 Separate rules apply for these hearings.
 The minister responsible is requested to attend together with other parties whom the committee believes may be able to shed light on the matter.
-Official reports are kept of public scrutiny hearings.
+Official records are kept of public scrutiny hearings.

 The Standing Committee on Scrutiny and Constitutional Affairs reviews and makes recommendations to the Storting on constitutional bills.